 Alternatively, you can add a few tablespoons of apple cider vinegar to a spray bottle with warm water and keep this in your bathroom to spritz on hair after you’ve shampooed.
 Vinegar will help restore pH and add shine.

-If you’re looking to combat dandruff, look no further than coconut oil.
+To combat dandruff, look no further than coconut oil.
 The lauric acid found in coconut oil has many antibacterial and antifungal properties that help to fight dandruff.
 Massage a few tablespoons onto your scalp and leave on for a few hours.
 Repeat 2-3 times throughout the week depending on the severity of your dandruff.

 Now that you’re committing to ditching your toxin filled conventional shampoo, you can easily make your own.